The-Scratch-Channel/tsc-web-client/README.md

 ## Contributing

-If you want to contribute to the project, head to [docs/README.md](docs/README.md) for a guide for all types of contributions
+If you want to contribute to the project, head to [our developer documentation](https://tsc-web-client.readthedocs.io/) for a guide for all types of contributions

 ## Support